Lawyers need to be able to empathise with the people involved in a case and understand the impact a claim has on their lives.

 - Product liability.

-Hayley Collinson is a solicitor in the clinical negligence department at Hudgell Solicitors.
-She graduated from the University of Hull with a law degree in 2006.
+MARGARET DUNCAN is a senior associate in the healthcare department at KENNEDYS.
+She graduated from the University of Oxford with a degree in law.